Nika Mühl: Junior

 With teammate Paige Bueckers out for the season due to a torn ACL, SB Nations Daniel Connolly wrote that Mühl had become UConn's "most important player as the team's only true point guard with no obvious options behind her."
 Mühl took on the role of leader on both the defensive and offensive end.
-On November 20, 2022, she set the program record for most assists in a single game with 15 against NC State, a record held previously by Bueckers.
+On 20 November 2022, she set the program record for most assists in a single game with 15 against NC State, a record held previously by Bueckers.
 She led the nation in assists per game for most of the 2022–23 season, only finishing behind Caitlin Clark by 0.2 assists.
 In the final regular-season game against Xavier, Mühl recorded seven assists to bring her season total to 236, five more than the single-season school record set by Sue Bird in 2002.
 Starting throughout UConn's three games in the Big East Tournament and three more in the NCAA Women's Basketball Tournament, Mühl finished the season with 284 assists.
 Mühl's was announced as a top 10 candidate for the 2023 Nancy Lieberman award honoring the top point guard in Division 1 college basketball.

 Senior

 In Mühl's senior season at UConn, she played 39 games, all as a starter, averaging 32.1 minutes per game.
 Her field goal percentage was 46.2%, with a three-point shooting percentage of 40.2%.
 Over the course of the season, Mühl averaged 6.9 points, 6.5 assists, and 4.0 rebounds per game, along with 1.3 steals.
 Her performance earned her a spot on the All-Big East second team.
 Mühl broke UConn's all-time career assist record during UConn's second round game against Syracuse with her 660th assist on a pass to Ashlynn Shade.
 The record was previously held by Moriah Jefferson (659).
 Mühl would finish her UConn career with 686 assists.
 Mühl would have back-to-back seasons of 200+ assists as she would finish her senior season with 253 assists.

-In the 2024 Final Four tournament game against Iowa on April 5, 2024, Mühl had the primary responsibility of guarding Iowa player Caitlin Clark.
+In the 2024 Final Four tournament game against Iowa on 5 April 2024, Mühl had the primary responsibility of guarding Iowa player Caitlin Clark.
 Mühl finished her final college game with 9 points, 7 assists, and 5 rebounds and played all 40 minutes.
-Prior to the start of the Big East tournament, Mühl announced on social media that she would forgo her final year of eligibilty from the COVID-19 extension.
+Prior to the start of the Big East tournament, Mühl announced on social media that she would forgo her final year of eligibility from the COVID-19 extension.